 I confidently crossed the road and reentered the woods.
 I knew some of the most difficult hiking lay ahead of me.
 However, my pack weight was down and my spirits were lifting.

 At around mile 8 I reached the view overlooking Sugarloaf Knob.
-I sugarloafdropped my pack and was forced by the breeze to don my down jacket.
+I dropped my pack and was forced by the breeze to don my down jacket.
 I sat on the rocks and ate my last lunch.
 A few candy bars were reserved for an afternoon snack.

 The excitement of finishing my thru hike prodded me to quickly finish my lunch and return to the trail.
 I then began the descent of Heart Attack Hill.
 This is a very steep hill that descends for over a mile.
 It can easily grind knees as gravity helps push the hiker down.
 I was careful, but still felt its punishment on my left leg.
 More Ibuprofen was administered.